 After you finish editing the subtitle options, please click OK to go back to the main interface.

 Step 7 : Preview the video before encoding.

 Step 8 : Start converting

-Start converting AVI file to the your desired output format if you feel satisfied with the subtitles.
+Start converting MP4 file to your desired output format if you feel satisfied with the subtitles.